Research Interests: Nanophotonics, Plasmonics, and Si photonicsJob Interests: Academic, Industry R&D

-Tae Joon Seok is a postdoctoral researcher in Prof. Ming Wu group at UC Berkeley, EECS.
+is a postdoctoral researcher in Prof. Ming Wu group at UC Berkeley, EECS.
 He received his BS degree from Seoul National University, Korea, in 2007 and Ph.D. degree from UC Berkeley in 2012 in Electrical Engineering.
-His research interest has been in the area of plasmonics and nano-photonics.
-He has authored more than ten papers in leading technical journals and conferences.
-He has received Samsung Scholarship for graduate research and he is an IEEE student member.
+His research interest has been in the area of plasmonics, nanophotonics, and Si photonics.
+He has authored more than twenty papers in leading technical journals and conferences.
+He has received Samsung Scholarship for graduate research.
+He is an member of IEEE and OSA.